GAMCO Global Gold, Natural Resources & Income Trust Announces Monthly Dividend of $0.03 (NYSEAMERICAN:GGN)

-GAMCO Global Gold, Natural Resources & Income Trust (NYSEAMERICAN:GGN) announced a monthly dividend on Friday, August 20th, Wall Street Journal reports.
-Stockholders of record on Monday, November 15th will be paid a dividend of 0.03 per share by the investment management company on Monday, November 22nd.
-This represents a $0.36 annualized dividend and a dividend yield of 9.68%.
-The ex-dividend date is Friday, November 12th.
+GAMCO Global Gold, Natural Resources & Income Trust (NYSEAMERICAN:GGN) announced a monthly dividend on Monday, August 23rd, Wall Street Journal reports.
+Stockholders of record on Friday, December 10th will be given a dividend of 0.03 per share by the investment management company on Friday, December 17th.
+This represents a $0.36 dividend on an annualized basis and a dividend yield of 9.45%.
+The ex-dividend date is Thursday, December 9th.

 GAMCO Global Gold, Natural Resources & Income Trust is a closed ended equity mutual fund launched by GAMCO Investors, Inc The fund is managed by Gabelli Funds, LLC.
 It invests in the public equity markets across the globe.
 The fund invests in stocks of companies principally engaged in the gold and natural resources industries including companies principally engaged in the exploration, mining, fabrication, processing, distribution, or trading of gold, or the financing, managing and controlling, or operating of companies engaged in gold related activities.